1mphuls3/CreateCafe/README.md

-# CreateCafe-1.18
+# CreateCafe

-Addon to the Create mod for Minecraft 1.18
+Addon to the Create mod for Minecraft 1.16+

 Adds Boba Tea drinks that give potion effects